Battle of Downing Street: March on Downing Street

 Around 200 women marched on Downing Street, smashing windows at the Colonial Office and Home Office, and on Asquith's car; Emmeline Pankhurst and her sister, Mary Clarke, were arrested, along with another 157 women and three men.
 Clarke was arrested for throwing a stone through the window at Canon Row Police Station, where Pankhurst was being held, after the police refused to let Clarke see her.
+In an unpublished letter to The Times, Hertha Ayrton wrote: "I was marching immediately behind Mrs Pankhurst when she entered Downing Street, but was prevented from reaching No. 10 by an attempt at strangulation on the part of a policeman."
 About 20 women approached 10 Downing Street, the prime minister's residence, from the back and swarmed around Augustine Birrell, the Chief Secretary for Ireland.
 He said they "pulled me about and hustled me, 'stroked' my face [and] knocked off my hat".
 In trying to get away, he was left with a twisted knee and slipped kneecap.
 Birrell did not seek a prosecution; he wrote to the Home Secretary, Winston Churchill, on 21 February 1911: "[L]et the matter drop but keep your eye on the hags in question."